keithalewis/xllfloat/README.md

 really 2<markup><sup>-1073</sup></markup> = `_nextafter(0, 1)`.
 But don't try to get Excel to display `NEXTAFTER` correctly.
-You can use `FLOAT.BITS` to see that Excel is giving you the right IEEE float, or use `ULP` to verify the result is indeed one unit in the the last place after 0.
+You can use `FLOAT.BITS` to see that Excel is giving you the right IEEE float, or use `ULP` to verify the result is indeed one unit in the last place after 0.